Philadelphia train crash engineer lays low as scrutiny heats up

 On Thursday morning, a cadaver dog found the body of a passenger in the twisted metal of the first car, Philadelphia Fire Commissioner Derrick Sawyer said.

-Litigation stemming from the wreck began on Thursday with the filing of a claim against Amtrak by an employee of the railway who said he was riding train No. 188 as a passenger and suffered a traumatic brain injury and other injuries.
-The lawsuit seeks more than $150,000 in damages.
+The latest victim to be identified was Robert Gildersleeve, a 45-year-old executive at Ecolab, an environmental engineering company that made the announcement.

-The latest fatality to be identified was Robert Gildersleeve, 45, an executive of the environmental company Ecolab.
+Gildersleeve's 13-year-old son Marc headed up a highly publicized effort this week to find his father, passing out flyers outside a Philadelphia hotel.
+On Tuesday, his father had left the family's home near Baltimore on a New York business trip aboard Amtrak.

 Mayor Nutter said officials would release no information about the deceased, but seven of them, including Gildersleeve, have been identified by people who knew them.

-(Additional reporting by Susan Heavey in Washington; Writing by Frank McGurty and Steve Gorman; Editing by Jeffrey Benkoe, Toni Reinhold and Lisa Shumaker)
+(Additional reporting by Susan Heavey in Washington; Writing by Frank McGurty; Editing by Jeffrey Benkoe, Toni Reinhold and Lisa Shumaker)